Bodigrim/tasty-bench/README.md

 ## Command-line options

-Use `--help` to list command-line options.
+Use `--help` to list all command-line options.

 * `-p`, `--pattern`